How the pregabalin case has set back drug repurposing

 The difficulty in enforcing these secondary patents has arisen because generics manufacturers are able to obtain a ‘skinny’ label license for indications no longer under patent, but there has not yet been full agreement on what constitutes infringement of second medical use patents.

-In the most high-profile chapter of the pregabalin saga, the Patents Court ordered NHS England to write to all clinical commissioning groups in 2015, instructing them to ensure doctors only prescribe branded Lyrica for the treatment of pain.
-The NHS Business Services Authority was asked to instruct all community pharmacies to ensure that, as far as reasonably possible, Lyrica was dispensed where it was known that the prescription was for pain.
+In the most high-profile chapter of the pregabalin saga, the Patents Court ordered NHS England to write to all clinical commissioning groups in 2015, instructing them to ensure doctors only prescribe branded Lyrica to treat pain.
+The NHS Business Services Authority was asked to instruct community pharmacies to ensure that, as far as reasonably possible, Lyrica was dispensed where it was known that the prescription was for pain.
 This cost the NHS an estimated £500m and prompted an outcry from doctors who, in the UK at least, were used to prescribing by generic name only and were keen to protect their clinical autonomy.

 The Patents Court ruled that Pfizer’s second medical use claims, including that for neuropathic pain, were not valid